 We conduct research and development programs independently and in connection with our corporate collaborators.
-We are a party to collaboration agreements with ongoing performance obligations, with Kissei for the development and commercialization of fostamatinib in all current and potential indications in Japan, China, Taiwan and the Republic of Korea, with Grifols to commercialize fostamatinib in all indications, including chronic ITP, AIHA, and IgAN, in Europe and Turkey and with Medison to commercialize fostamatinib in all potential indications in Canada and Israel.
-We are also a party to collaboration agreements, but do not have ongoing performance obligations with Aclaris for the development and commercialization of JAK inhibitors for the treatment of alopecia areata and other dermatological conditions, AZ for the development and commercialization of R256, an inhaled JAK inhibitor, BerGenBio for the development and commercialization of AXL inhibitors in oncology, and Daiichi to pursue research related to MDM2 inhibitors, a novel class of drug targets called ligases.
+As of December 31, 2020, we are a party to collaboration agreements with ongoing performance obligations, with Kissei for the development and commercialization of fostamatinib in Japan, China, Taiwan and the Republic of Korea and with Grifols to commercialize fostamatinib in all indications, including chronic ITP and AIHA, in Europe and Turkey and with Medison to commercialize fostamatinib in all indications, including chronic ITP and AIHA in Canada and Israel.
+As of December 31, 2020, we are also a party to collaboration agreements, but do not have ongoing performance obligations with Aclaris for the development and commercialization of JAK inhibitors for the treatment of alopecia areata and other dermatological conditions, AZ for the development and commercialization of R256, an inhaled JAK inhibitor, BerGenBio for the development and commercialization of AXL inhibitors in oncology, and Daiichi to pursue research related to MDM2 inhibitors, a novel class of drug targets called ligases.

 Under these agreements, which we entered into in the ordinary course of business, we received or may be entitled to receive upfront cash payments, payments contingent upon specified events achieved by such partners and royalties on any net sales of products sold by such partners under the agreements.
-Total future contingent payments to us under all of these agreements could exceed \$631.7 million if all potential product candidates achieved all of the payment triggering events under all of our current agreements (based on a single product candidate under each agreement).
-Of this amount, up to \$90.5 million relates to the achievement of development events, up to \$165.2 million relates to the achievement of regulatory events and up to \$376.0 million relates to the achievement of certain commercial or launch events.
+Total future contingent payments to us under all of these agreements could exceed \$607.2 million if all potential product candidates achieved all of the payment triggering events under all of our current agreements (based on a single product candidate under each agreement).
+Of this amount, up to \$67.5 million relates to the achievement of development events, up to \$163.7 million relates to the achievement of regulatory events and up to \$376.0 million relates to the achievement of certain commercial or launch events.
 This estimated future contingent amount does not include any estimated royalties that could be due to us if the partners successfully commercialize any of the licensed products.
 Future events that may trigger payments to us under the agreements are based solely on our partners' future efforts and achievements of specified development, regulatory and/or commercial events.